 After a short break, we will try something different!
 Are you ready to try your hand at watercolors?
 A medieval city with an ancient university, known as the city of terracotta and the Italian food capital, the city will be your muse for this afternoon’s activity.
 On this 4-hour tour you will discover the natural beauty of Bologna with an American expat artist who has called Bologna home for over a decade.
 You will be able to create a unique souvenir from your time in here.
 You will be guided to create a watercolor, following easy and fun step-by-step instructions.
 Immerse yourself in the colors and nature of Bologna with this special activity.

 A casual group dinner at a historic Bolognese restaurant is scheduled for this evening.

-Day 5 - Explore Emilia Romagna's Wine Country & Visit to Ravenna Today, we explore Emilia Romagna’s wine country as well as get an olive oil lesson and opportunity to shop for some ceramics.
-Visit a traditional winery, walk through beautiful vineyards, see the cellars and enjoy a wonderful wine tasting accompanied by local foods.
+Day 6 - Private Wine, Olive Oil & Ceramics Tour Today, we explore Bologna's wine country.
+We will visit a traditional winery, walk through beautiful vineyards and see the cellars and enjoy a wonderful wine tasting accompanied by local foods and delicacies.

-Then we enter a ceramic workshop and see the artists at work.
-Faenza (Provence of Ravenna) is noted for its manufacture of majolica ware glazed earthenware pottery, known from the name of the town as “faience.”
-Here, we will see all the ceramic production phases from the pottery molding, to the hand made decoration, and the crystal glaze application.
-We will also explore the charming medieval village of Brisighella and enjoy a tasting of different olive oils produced in the area.
-The evening will be on your own to enjoy at your leisure.
+We will have the opportunity to enter a ceramic workshop and see the artists at work.
+Faenza is noted for its manufacture of majolica ware glazed earth ware pottery, known from the name of the town as "faience".
+See all the ceramic production phases from the pottery molding, to the hand made decoration, and the crystal glaze application.

 The "twin tours" of Bologna